 - Your reader will notify you when the feed is updated with new content

+Hopefully, we’ve answered the question: “What is RSS”.
 RSS has come a long way since its inception and has done surprisingly well for such a mature piece of technology.
-There is definitely some magic in its simplicity and unadulterated reading experience, so if you’re looking for an alternative to using social media feeds as a news source or conventional media for that matter, give it a try.
-Maybe it will capture your attention as it has mine.
+There is definitely some magic in its simplicity and unadulterated reading experience, so if you’re looking for an alternative to social media feeds or conventional media as a news source, give it a try.
+Maybe it will capture your attention, just as it has mine.

 about the author